elastest/elastest-torm/docs/index.md

 - `cd /git/elastest-torm`
 - `docker-compose -f docker-compose-dev.yml up`

-To stop ElasTest services, press `Ctrl+C` in the shell.
+To stop ElasTest services, you should run in a shell:
+- `docker-compose -f docker-compose-dev.yml up`

+Possibly also pressing `Ctrl+C` in the shell should work, but make sure all the docker environment has been actually clean.

  > **Note:** On Windows you must execute this commands inside the VM (`docker-machine ssh`).